deepak-narayan/toyrobot/README.txt

 Building
 --------
+- Clone the git project or download a zip from github.
+If you use an IDE you will want to import the project into your workspace.
-After pulling the project, navigate to the root of the codebase and run the following command to build it:
+- Navigate to the root of the codebase and run the following command to build it:
   > mvn clean install

   This will compile the code, run tests and build an executable jar  target/toyrobot-0.0.1-SNAPSHOT.jar.
-The tests include an integration test ConsoleToyRobotAppIntegrationTest
+  The tests include an integration test ConsoleToyRobotAppIntegrationTest.

 Running
 -------